We have compiled a rundown of the five best SSD data recovery software for you to make an informed decision.

-What Does A Data Recovery Tool Do?
+What Does a Data Recovery Tool Do?

-Typically, files are stored as series of blocks denoted by 0’s and 1’s.
+Typically, files are stored as a series of blocks denoted by 0’s and 1’s.
 Upon deleting a file, the computer simply removes the entry for a file instead of erasing each 0 or 1.
 As a result, the OS looks for these empty spaces and overwrites new data onto them.

-Data recovery software assist in data restoration by looking for signs of the old files residing in these empty spaces (which are merely marked as empty but may very well have the old files).
+Data recovery software assists in data restoration by looking for signs of the old files residing in these empty spaces (which are merely marked as empty but may very well have the old files).

 However, There Is One Catch